-There are so many firsts we get to experience with our baby in those precious 24 hours after birth, but experts suggest that a first bath should not be one of them as waiting could help mama and baby with breastfeeding.
+There are so many firsts we get to experience with our baby in those precious 24 hours after birth, but experts suggest that a first bath should not be one of them, as delaying baby’s first bath could help both mama and baby with breastfeeding.

 Part of this is likely due to the World Health Organization’s stance on newborn bathing.
-The WHO recommends babies should not get a bath for 24 hours, but the recommendations don’t really explain why the organization suggests this.
+The WHO recommends newborn babies should not get a bath for 24 hours after delivery, but the recommendations don’t really explain why this is recommended.

-DiCioccio’s study involved almost 1000 mama-baby pairs.
+DiCioccio’s study involved almost 1,000 mama-baby pairs (dyads).
 Around half of the babies were bathed within 2 hours of birth, as per the hospital’s previous policy.
 The rest saw the first bath delayed for at least 12 hours.
 The researchers found a link between delaying a bath and exclusive breastfeeding, but they could not precisely answer why.
 DiCioccio thinks it might have something to do with baby’s sense of smell.

 “They’ve been swimming in the amniotic fluid for 38, 39, 40 weeks of their life and the mother’s breast puts out a similar smell as that amniotic fluid,” she told TODAY.
 “So the thought is maybe the two smells help that baby actually latch.
 It makes it easier for the baby to find something comfortable and normal and that they like.”